truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddStorjCloudSyncTask.md

   Select **StorjiX** as the **Provider** on the **Cloud Credentials** screen, then click **Signup for account**.

 The [Storj Create your Storj account](https://us1.storj.io/signup?partner=ix-storj-1) web page opens.
-Enter your information in the fields, select the **I agree to the Terms of Service and Privacy Policy**, then click the button at the bottom of the screen.
+Enter your information in the fields, select the **I agree to the Terms of Service and Privacy Policy**, and click the button at the bottom of the screen.
 The Storj main dashboard opens.

 ![StorjMainDashboard](/images/SCALE/DataProtection/StorjMainDashboard.png "Storj Main Dashboard")